zeh/key-action-binder/README.md

 While the browser already provides all the means for using keyboard and game input (via the [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/KeyboardEvent) and [Gamepad](https://developer.mozilla.org/en-US/docs/Web/Guide/API/Gamepad) APIs), KeyActionBinder tries to abstract those classes behind a straightforward, higher-level interface.
 It is meant to be simple but powerful, while solving some of the most common pitfalls involved with player input in JavaScript-based games.

 Notice: this is still under development.
-It is based on my original [KeyActionBinder ActionScript library](https://github.com/zeh/key-action-binder), although with a different interface.
+It is based on my original [KeyActionBinder ActionScript library](https://github.com/zeh/key-action-binder), although with a different interface (and more features).

 ## Goals

- * Unified interface for keyboard and game controller input
+ * Having a clear, easy to use interface
+ * Making the game loop code as small as possible by wrapping actual gamepad and keyboard input logic behind action and axis string ids (created at setup)
+ * Allowing easy setup of typical game-like functionality such as button press time tolerance, axis transition speeds, dead zone protection, etc
- * Made to be fast: memory allocation is kept to a minimum, with no device references or instances to maintain
+ * Having no device or control references to maintain or store
- * Abstract actual controls in favor of action ids: easier to configure key bindings through variables, with redundant input types (keyboard and gamepad)
- * Automatic bindings on any platform by working around browser limitations
+ * Working around browser limitations where appropriate (and possible) to provide a consistent experience
- * Self-containment and independence from any other system or framework
+ * Self-containment and independence from any other system, framework, or game engine
+ * Auto-management of gamepad order for sensible party/multi-player support

 ## Usage